|Home Artists Exhibitions Organizations Clippings References|

 B.C.
 Teacher magazine, September 1927

-A BRITISH COLUMBIA SCHOOL OF ART by Charles H. Scott
+A BRITISH COLUMBIAN SCHOOL OF ART by Charles H. Scott

 B.C.
 Teacher magazine, June 1932